-Workforce Development Councils (WDCs) ensure the vocational education system meets industry needs and gives a stronger voice to Māori business and iwi development.
-We provide industries and employers with greater leadership and influence across vocational education.
+As a Workforce Development Council (WDC), we ensure vocational education aligns with industry demands and empowers Māori business and iwi development.
+We provide industries and employers with increased leadership and influence in vocational education.

-Success for us means employers, including Māori business owners, are confident that vocational education graduates are ready for work and that the vocational education system addresses the future skills needs of their industry.
+Our success lies in employers, including Māori business owners, trusting that vocational education graduates are job-ready and that the system addresses future industry skills needs.

 We work with industry and employers to understand the skills that are needed.
 We share this information with education and training providers, who create learning programmes that give people relevant skills to address future workforce needs.

 We lead the development of industry qualifications, set industry standards and assess training provision against these industry standards.
 Where appropriate, we set and help with capstone assessments at the end of a qualification.
 We help ensure industry standards are applied consistently across the country and all modes of learning, whether on the job, on campus or online.

 We also endorse vocational education programmes before NZQA approves them.

 As well as engaging with industry and employers, we partner with Regional Skills Leadership Groups, the Tertiary Education Commission, NZ Qualifications Authority, Centres of Vocational Excellence, and providers (Te Pūkenga, Wānanga, and Private Training Establishments).
 We also engage with the Ministry of Education, advocacy groups, learners, Te Taumata Aronui, government agencies, and schools.